senorrobo/Chatgpt/soultopia/README.md

 # Soultopia Game Design Document

 "Soultopia" is a dark fantasy MMORPG set in a world torn by eternal war between four races: Vampires, Werewolves, Elves, and Humans.
 This document outlines the core design pillars, world building, character concepts, and major gameplay systems for a AAA-quality implementation.
+The directory also includes a small Panda3D demo showcasing a simple environment and race selection.

 ## Core Pillars
 - **Dark Fantasy Setting** with rich lore and morally grey conflicts.